Tone Management

 Spasticity

 Spasticity, a type of muscle stiffness, commonly occurs in cerebral palsy and may interfere with function, care and comfort.
 With spasticity, the faster a joint is moved, the tighter the muscle feels.
+Spasticity may be mild and only affect muscles during fast paced or strenuous activity.
+Moderate or severe spasticity can lead to muscle shortening (contracture) and restrict range of motion, interfering with everyday movements.
+In growing children, the abnormal pull of spastic muscles may result in bony deformities.

 Dystonia and Choreo-Athetosis

-Deep brain stimulation, or DBS, has recently been used for some people with cerebral palsy who have dystonia or choreo-athetosis.
+Deep brain stimulation, or DBS, has been used for some people with cerebral palsy who have dystonia or choreo-athetosis.
 DBS is often described as a “brain pacemaker”, as it uses electrodes that are strategically placed in the brain to ease the symptoms of movement disorders.
 The pacemaker includes a chest-implanted generator that sends continuous pulses to the brain.
 Just as the heart pacemaker helps to correct an abnormal heart rhythm, the brain pacemaker uses these pulses to correct the abnormal activity in the brain.

 Orthopaedics, Cerebral Palsy & Science